Webcampak/Documentation/webcampak3.x/src/docs/Learn/en_Users.md

 * __Configure__: Access pictures and videos, only configure sources (no access to system-level configuration)
 * __Admin__: Access to all Webcampak features

-Additional goups can easily be created.
+Additional groups can easily be created.

 ## Sources Access

-Source access is managed on a per user basis and is independent from feature access (managed through user groups).
+Source access is managed on a per user basis and is independent of feature access (managed through user groups).
 A user member of a "configuration group" and given permission to access sources A, B and C will be able to configure those three sources.

-Webcampak does not support further granularity, for example it is not possible for user Joe to have config permission on source A & C and view-only permission on source B. This use case has not been identified relevant in our use cases but nothing prevents an admin from creating multiple usernames to cover this use-case.
+Webcampak does not support further granularity, for example, it is not possible for user Joe to have config permission on source A & C and view-only permission on source B. This use case has not been identified relevant in our use cases but nothing prevents an admin from creating multiple usernames to cover this use-case.

 ## Customers

-Users can be attached to a "Customer", this configuration has very limited impact on Webcampak and is only used to identify user provenance and customize background color and logo.
+Users can be attached to a "Customer", this configuration has very limited impact on Webcampak and is only used to identify user provenance and customise background colour and logo.